-3.4 Notes to District Standards
+161-3.4 Notes to district standards

 - A. Where permitted, storage barns and silos shall not be subject to the maximum building height of the underlaying district. - B. All structures and land in any district set by this Ordinance shall be subject to the provisions of this Ordinance.
 The regulations within each district shall be minimum regulations and shall apply uniformly to each class or kind or structure or land, except as hereinafter provided: - No building, structure, or land shall hereafter be used or occupied, and no building or structure or part thereof shall hereafter be erected, constructed, reconstructed, moved, or structurally altered except in conformity with all of the regulations herein specified for the district in which it is located. - 2.
 No building or other structure shall hereafter be erected or altered: - a. to exceed the height or bulk; - b. to accommodate or house a greater number of families; - c. to occupy a greater percentage of lot area; - d. to have narrower or smaller rear yards, front yards, side yards, or other open spaces than herein required; or in any manner contrary to the provision of this Ordinance. - 3.
 No part of a yard, or other open space, or off-street parking or loading space required about or in connection with any building for the purpose of complying with this Ordinance shall be included as part of a yard, open space, or off-street parking or loading space similarly required for any other building. - 4.
 No yard or lot existing at the time of passage of this Ordinance shall be reduced in dimension or area below the minimum requirements set forth herein.
 Yards or lots created after the effective date of this Ordinance shall meet at least the minimum requirements established by this Ordinance. - 5.
-All territory which may hereafter be annexed to the Township shall be considered to be in the R-1-A,Residential One-Family District, until otherwise classified. - 6.
+All territory which may hereafter be annexed to the Township shall be considered to be in the R-1-A, Residential One-Family district, until otherwise classified. - 6.
 Whenever any street, alley or other public way within the Township shall be vacated.
 Such street, alley or other public way or portion thereof shall automatically be classified in the same zone district as the property to which it is attached. - 7.
 In any case where a principal non-residential building or accessory building is erected or placed within two-hundred (200') feet of the front lot line, the front walls of said building or accessory building shall be constructed of stone, face brick, or other decorative material approved by the Planning Commission.

-3.5 RS District Standards
+161-3.5 RS district standards

 - A. Cul-de-sacs.
-The intent of this provision is to reduce the amount of pavement, not to increase density. - Not more than three (3) lots with the reduced frontage may be located at the end of any cul-de-sac.

-- 2. To qualify for this reduction the applicant shall be required to demonstrate that the reduced frontage will not result in more lots than are allowed in the RS District. - B. (Unplatted land divisions shall not result in parcels with a greater width-to-depth ratio than 1-to-4.
-The width-to-depth ratio for cul-de-sac lots shall not exceed 1-to-5.)
+The intent of this provision is to reduce the amount of pavement, not to increase density. - 1.
+Not more than three (3) lots with the reduced frontage may be located at the end of any cul-de-sac. - 2.
+To qualify for this reduction the applicant shall be required to demonstrate that the reduced frontage will not result in more lots than are allowed in the RS district. - B. Lots 10 acres or less in size resulting from unplatted land divisions shall not have a width-to-depth ratio greater than 1-to-4, or 1-to-5 if fronting on a cul-de-sac.

-3.6 R-1-B and R-1-C District Standards
+161-3.6 R-1-B and R-1-C district standards